Tangle Equations, the Jones conjecture, slopes of surfaces in tangle complements, and q-deformed rationals: Preliminaries

 The result of adding $n$ tangles $\la 1\ra $ (respectively: $\la -1\ra $) together is denoted by $\la n\ra $ (respectively $\la -n\ra $), for $n=1,2,3...$ These tangles, together with $\la 0\ra$, are called \underline{integral.}

 The \underline{mirror image} $-T$ of $T$ is obtained by switching all crossings of $T$.
-The \underline{tangle rotation} $R(T)$ means the $90^0$ clockwise rotation and the \underline{tangle inversion} means the tangle rotation followed by the mirror image.
+The \underline{tangle rotation} $R(T)$ is the $90^0$ clockwise rotation and the \underline{tangle inversion} is the tangle rotation followed by the mirror image.

-All tangles obtained from integral ones by operations of addition and rotation are called \underline{algebraic}.
+All tangles obtained from the integral ones by the operations of addition and rotation are called \underline{algebraic}.
 (This class is closed under the mirror image and inversion.)
 Among them are rational tangles defined as follows:

 By $\la a_n,..,a_1\ra $ we denote the tangle obtained from $\la 0\ra $ by adding $\la a_1\ra $ followed by the inversion, then by adding $\la a_2\ra $ followed by the inversion, and so on, until this construction is finished by adding $a_n$ at the end, as in Figure \ref{f-rattan-closures}(left).
-Tangles of this form, for $a_1,...,a_n\in \Z$, are called \underline{rational} because of the following observation by John Conway:
+Tangles of this form, for $a_1,...,a_n\in \Z$, are called \underline{rational} because as observed by Conway \cite{Co} (and proved in \cite{Mo2,BZ,KL})